-So, the solution is simple — and in fact, there is really a small difference between 30MB and 1MB image (is also unnoticable by majority of the people), so why would Facebook were to show you high-ultra-mega quality images, if it needn’t to? 🙂
+So, the solution is simple — and in fact, there is really a small difference between 30MB and 1MB image (it is also unnoticeable by the majority of people), so why would Facebook show you high-ultra-mega quality images, if it needn’t to? 🙂

 And this is exactly what happens.
-Facebook is so drastically compressing the images you upload, that sometime there is visible quality loss.
+Facebook is so drastically compressing the images you upload, that sometimes there is visible quality loss.

 What to do about it?